ucsd-cse12-w19/ucsd-cse12-w19.github.io/pa1/index.md

 This assignment will teach you to use JUnit to test implementations of an interface, and review a number of Java concepts.

+It is due on Tuesday, January 15 at 11pm.
+A submission link will be provided on Gradescope by Friday, January 11.

 ## Carts and Interns

 Imagine that you work for a hot new Web shopping company.
 You know it's